tonyatliv/llm-testbed/README.md

 Python 3 interface used to extract data from PubMed publications using LLMs, part of the PubLLican project.

+See the <a href="https://github.com/tonyatliv/llm-testbed/tree/experimental">Experimental</a> branch for latest updates, although this may not run without configureation changes.
 ## Contents

 [Setup](#setup)